 - INSERT: Add a new multicast group entry bound to a set of egress ports and replica IDs.
-The multicast_group_id field is a uint32 and must not exceed the maximum value supported by the target.
-The PSA specification states that 0 is a special value which indicates that no multicast replication is to be performed for a packet [22].
-Therefore multicast_group_id must never be set to 0.
-If one of these constraints is violated, the P4Runtime server must return an INVALID_ARGUMENT error.
+The multicast_group_id field is a uint32 and must be greater than 0 (see explanation below), or the P4Runtime server must return an INVALID_ARGUMENT error.
 The replica instance ID is also a uint32, and its value may not exceed the maximum allowed by the target for the EgressInstance_t type (0 is allowed), or the server must return an INVALID_ARGUMENT error.
 The egress port must be a 32-bit SDN port number and must refer to a singleton port.
 No two replicas may have identical values of both egress_port and instance, or the server must return INVALID_ARGUMENT. - MODIFY: Modify the set of replicas for a given multicast group entry, indexed by the given multicast_group_id.
 Same restrictions as INSERT apply here. - DELETE: Delete the multicast group indexed by the given multicast_group_id.
 The replicas need not be provided for this operation.
 Any packets with their multicast_group metadata in the data plane set to the deleted multicast_group_id will be dropped.